nminev95/library-system-project/README.md

 2. Setup MySQL Database with new Schema.

+3. Import in a new SQL Query Tab all of the contents of `populate-initial-data.sql`.

-3. Setup `config.json` file.
+4. Setup `config.js` file.
 It needs to be on root level in api folder where is `package.json` and other config files.

    - `config.json` file with your settings: